 Programmes listed as joint honours can be combined to form a joint degree, allowing you to study two subjects with varying degrees of specialisation.

-You can either study two subjects equally - Media Arts and English, for example - or study one subject in more depth (Media Arts with English).
+You can either study two subjects equally - Business Management and Tourism, for example - or study one subject in more depth (Business Management with Tourism).

-For Joint Honours subjects, you can decided whether you want to Major and Minor at the end of your second year.
+For joint honours subjects, you can decide whether you want to major and minor at the end of your second year.
 This allows plenty of time and flexibility to choose.

 You will get advice about your choices throughout the programme and we try to accommodate changes whenever possible.